mdhvg/miscible/README.md

 Binary is built in the `./build` directory and can be ran from there.

-Setup script doesn't automatically download the CLIP model, so it can be manually downloaded from [Hugging Face 🤗](https://huggingface.co/laion/CLIP-ViT-B-32-laion2B-s34B-b79K) and placed at `(project root)/CLIP-ViT-B-32-laion2B-s34B-b79K.gguf`.
+Setup script doesn't automatically download the CLIP model, so it can be manually downloaded from [Hugging Face🤗](https://huggingface.co/laion/CLIP-ViT-B-32-laion2B-s34B-b79K) and placed at `(project root)/CLIP-ViT-B-32-laion2B-s34B-b79K.gguf`.

 #### Usage Options